 According to the National Cancer Institute, approximately 135 thousand people will be diagnosed with colon and rectal cancer in 2017.
 An additional 50 thousand people are expected to die of the disease.
 Early detection is key to surviving cancer, and Bharat Pothuri, MD, and the team at GastroDoxs in Greater Houston have the most powerful screening tool available: colonoscopy.
-If you live in the Cypress, Texas, area, call or schedule an appointment online to discuss your level of cancer risk and screening options.
+If you live in the Cypress, North Houston, Texas, area, call or schedule an appointment online to discuss your level of cancer risk and screening options.

 A colonoscopy is a test used to screen for certain intestinal problems and as a diagnostic tool to determine what might be causing your symptoms.
 During the exam, Dr. Pothuri uses a tiny camera to make a visual inspection of the inner lining of your rectum and colon.